Yonghao-Tan/integrated-academic-searcher/README.md

 This is a powerful academic paper search tool that integrates search capabilities for **Semantic Scholar** and **arXiv**.
 It features a bilingual interface, advanced filtering, multi-sheet Excel export, and one-click batch downloading of papers from arXiv.

+🚀 Note: The program automatically pulls the latest code from GitHub on startup to ensure you're using the latest version.
+If you want to disable this feature, please comment out the `auto_git_pull()` call in three `.py` files.

 ## ✨ Key Features

 - **Bilingual Interface**: Seamlessly switch between **English** and **Chinese** with a single click.